matomatical/CS-project1/README.md

 From the README submitted with my 2016 Computer Systems project (see specification.pdf for the task):

 > Hi there!
+>
 > My submission for this project is rather expansive!
-I've tried to keep things modular and extensible, and the result was a few more `.c` files than expected
+I've tried to keep things modular and extensible, and the result was a few more `.c` files than expected.
+>
 > I hope you'll also enjoy my report; since I made scheduling algorithms so flexible I decided to experiment with a few different algorithms to see how they handled different processor loads in comparison to one another.
 > Here's a breif overview of the components of my simulation.
+>
 > Matt (`farrugiam`) 694719

 ## core components